austinmcconnell/dotfiles/README.md

 - `<C-n>`: find next match from 'complete' option
 - `<C-p>`: find prev match from 'complete' option
 - `<C-x><C-o>`: find matches from 'omnicomplete' (smart autocomplete for programs)

+### Command Mode

+#### Using buffers

+- `:ls`: show all buffers
+- `:ls!`: show all buffers including unlisted buffers
+- `:e {char}`: edit a file
+- `:e`: reload external changes to a file
+- `:e!`: reload external changes and discard unsaved work in buffer
+- `:bn`: switch to next buffer
+- `:bp`: switch to previous buffer
+- `:b{num}`: move to the specified buffer
+- `:bd`: close/delete a buffer
+- `:sp`: horizontally split window in two.
+The result is two viewports on the same file
+- `:sp [filename]`: horizontally screen window in two and load or create [filname] buffer
+- `:vsp`: vertically split window in two.
+The result is two viewports on the same file
+- `:vsp [filename]`: vertically split window in two and load or create [filename] buffer

+### Quickfix List

+- Scope is the entire project
+- `:copen`: open the quickfix list window
+- `:cclose`: close the quickfix list window
+- `:cnext`: go to the next item on the list
+- `:cprev`: go to the previous item on the list
+- `:cfirst`: go to the first item on the list
+- `:clast`: go to the last item on the list
+- `:cc{num}`: go to the nth item on the list

+### Location List

+- Scope is the current window
+- `:lopen`: open location list window
+- `:lclose`: close location list window
+- `:lnext`: go to the next item on the list
+- `:lprev`: go to the previous item on the list
+- `:lfirst`: go to the first item on the list
+- `:llast`: go to the last item on the list
+- `:ll{num}`: go to the nth item on the list

+## Terminal mode

+- Terminal starts in insert mode
+- `:term`: launch a split\*screen terminal
+- <C-[> or `:sus`: enter terminal-normal mode
+- i: enter insert mode
+- `<C-D>` or exit: close the terminal window

 ### Text Objects